ycdzj/auto-reload.nvim/README.md

 # auto-reload.nvim

-Auto reload neovim buffers on external file changes.
+Auto reload neovim buffers on external changes.

 This plugin automatically watches loaded buffers for file system changes and reloads them when they are modified externally.